imnotsetro/imnotsetro/README.md

 ## 🌍 Hello world!
-*My name is Juan, I'm 30 years old, and I live in La Plata, Buenos Aires (ARG)*
+* My name is Matias, I'm 20 years old, and I live in La Plata, Buenos Aires (ARG)*

-* 🎓I have a degree in Business, and I am currently studying IT.
+* 🎓 I have a degree in Business, and I am currently studying IT.
 * 💡 I complemented my background with Data Analytics and Data Science studies.
 * 📈 Currently working as Data Analytics Specialist at Anheuser-Busch InBev 🍺.